vega/vega-lite/site/docs/encoding/header.md

 }
 ```

 The `header` property of the top-level `config` object sets the default properties for all headers.
-If header properties are set in row- or column-[field definitions](facet.html#mapping), these config values will be overridden.
+If header properties are set in row- or column-[field definitions](facet.html#mapping), these configuration values will be overridden.

-The header config can contain any [header properties](#general).
+The header configuration can contain any [header properties](#general).